bike advocacy, bicycle tour, bicycle safety

 Rural track, Geumil Island, South Korea Dirt tracks are very much the exception.
 Except in the national parks most primary, secondary and tertiary roads are paved.
 We had to go out of our way and ignore a beautiful paved, almost car-free road, to find this track.

 Iron-horse, two-wheel tractor, South Korea This is a unique moment of heavy traffic on a rural road.
-The convergence of three "iron-horses" (two-wheeled tractors) at once was very rare.
+The convergence of three "iron-horses" (two-wheeled tractors towing trailers) at once is very rare.
 These machines, with different accessories, can be used to haul goods, till fields, pump water and take the family to town to do the marketing.
 There are rural roads like this all over the country that make for very scenic, relaxing and enjoyable bicycle touring.

 Road with steep drop-off, Sancheon, South Korea This is a typical rural highway.
 It doesn't give a sense of how wide the lane is, but they are usually plenty wide (three meters).
 Even with the wide lane, there is also a paved space outside the edge-line.
 In this section the paved shoulder is narrower than most.
-The picture clearly was taken for the sign.
+The picture is mostly about the sign, which is not at all uncommon in a country with hundreds of rivers and streams that are often paralleled by roads.

 Expressway construction near Uljin, South Korea Cycling may get even better on rural roads: Throughout the country there is a huge amount of construction on express ways.
 These roads tunnel in onside of a hill and pop out the other and then float above the valleys in between the mountains.
 As they get completed they pull long distance traffic off the old highways leaving more spaces for cyclists.